HEP-Puppet/htcondor/README.md

  * a scheduler for job submission
  * a collector/negotiator to match jobs with workers

-This puppet modules allows for the configuration of these three types of nodes.
+This puppet modules allows for the configuration of these three types of nodes plus a fourth one:
+ * a remote_submit, for local users to login and have a configured condor_submit

 ## Setup